-The holiday season, with Christmas, Kwanzaa and Hanukkah, is a time of joy, celebration and love.
-When you are going through infertility, however, the happiest season can be one of painful reminders instead.
+The holiday season is a time of joy, celebration and love.
+When you’re struggling to get pregnant, however, the so-called happiest season can be one of painful reminders instead.
 Yet there are still ways you can find joy in the holiday season while dealing with infertility.

-Prepare for questions
+Prepare for Questions

 You don’t have to rely on family celebrations to make up your holiday season.
 Focus on spending time with friends who are also childless, or the friends who are supportive of you and can get a babysitter for the night.

-Focus on the future
+Focus On the Future

 This is the hardest step for most people to take.
 Try to focus on a future where the holidays can be the time of joy you are desiring.
 Embrace positive thinking and allow yourself to hope during the magical season.
 This might even mean you embrace all the kids running around the house and spoil them rotten, imagining a time when you can do this with your own children.
 Being positive about the future and giving back will bring you a better mindset and holiday happiness.

 Depending on your personal infertility journey, some of the steps may work better for you than others.
 Remember, taking care of yourself is most important.
 If that means missing out on some usual holiday traditions, allow it.
 Make new traditions, find joy in other places, and remember that the holidays are for everyone — not just families with children.